Uniform Construction Code

 Codes and Standards Enforced Under the UCC

-As noted above, the codes applicable to work for which a construction permit is sought on or after January 1, 2016, are the 2009 International Codes issued by the International Code Council (ICC), and certain provisions from the 2015 International Codes.
-After April 16, 2016, Chapter 11 and Appendix E of the 2015 International Building Code and the accessibility provisions of the 2015 International Existing Building Code are applicable.
+The codes applicable to work for which a construction permit is sought on or after October 1, 2018, are the 2015 International Codes issued by the International Code Council (ICC), and the provisions amended by the UCC Review & Advisory Council (RAC).
 Only these codes as first published and their errata are applicable in Pennsylvania.
 For further information about the codes and standards adopted, click on the UCC Codes button.

-Please note the following exceptions to the statement made above about the applicability of the 2009, 2012 and 2015 ICC Codes:
+Please note the following exceptions to the statement made above about the applicability of the 2015 ICC Codes:

 Revised UCC Regulations